 TV advertising seems like a good route for well-established brands that have big budgets and a product that appeals to large demographics.
 Understandably, many smaller brands and startups are hesitant to enter into this world.

 If you were to ask Bobby Richardson, Offline Marketing Lead at Blinkist, he’d say that moving into TV is actually a smart move for any brand, regardless of their size.
 And it's an especially good idea for those that inhabit a specific niche.

 Do you know how to use TV advertising to improve your marketing efforts for your niche brand?

-Don't worry if the answer is no. We sat down with Bobby to find out more about growing brand awareness on niche TV channels.
+Don't worry if the answer is no. We sat down with Bobby to find out more about increasing brand awareness on niche TV channels.
 We discussed the difference between direct response and brand TV, how to convince your boss to provide a budget for your TV ads, and how it will all look in five years’ time.